-- Report the number of wireless sessions provided by the library wireless service annually.
+• Report the number of wireless sessions provided by the library wireless service annually.
 Count one session for each time a device connects to the library's wireless network, regardless of the duration of connection.
 If possible, only count sessions for patron devices and exclude library devices such as routers, access points, printers, and public access computers; otherwise, if patron devices cannot be isolated, report sessions for all devices.

-NOTE: If an annual count of wireless sessions is unavailable, count wireless sessions during a typical week or weeks using methods like hardware logging or - sessions during a typical week or weeks using methods like hardware logging or network scanning, and multiply the count to represent an annual estimate.
+NOTE: If an annual count of wireless sessions is unavailable, count wireless sessions during a typical week or weeks using methods like hardware logging or network scanning, and multiply the count to represent an annual estimate.
 (Do not conduct visual surveys of devices in use as a method to establish a count of a typical week.)
 A "typical week" is a time that is neither unusually busy nor unusually slow.
 Avoid holiday times, vacation periods for key staff, or days when unusual events are taking place in the community or in the library.
-Choose a week in which the library is open its regular hours. - Total Wireless Sessions Provided by the Library Wireless Service Per Year = Total of Part 9, Question 33 of Repeating Group #3
+Choose a week in which the library is open its regular hours.

+• Total Wireless Sessions Provided by the Library Wireless Service Per Year = Total of Part 9, Question 33 of Repeating Group #3